wimrijnders/V3DLib/README.md

 I haven't been able to resolve these issues and I am waiting for a kernel update with fixes.
 All code for the `VideoCore 4` compiles and runs fine.

+## Credit where Credit is Due
+This project builds upon the [QPULib](https://github.com/mn416/QPULib) project, by **Matthew Naylor**.
+I fully acknowledge his work for the Videcore 4 and am grateful for what he has achieved in setting up the compilation and assembly.

+`QPULib`, however, is no longer under development, and I felt the need to expand it to support the VideoCore 6 as well.
+Hence, `V3DLib` was conceived.

 ## The Programming Language